Sex Crime Defense Attorneys in Troy

 Types of Sex Offenses

-The punishment for those convicted of sex offenses in New York varies based on the specific criminal charges.
-If you are facing sex charges of any kind, you need an experienced criminal defense attorney to defend you.
-Remember: not every criminal defense attorney knows how to handle sex crimes.
+The punishment for those convicted of sex offenses in New York varies based on the specific charges.
+If you are facing sex charges of any kind, you need an experienced sex crime defense attorney to defend you.
+Remember: not every attorney knows how to handle sex crimes.
 At Frost & Kavanaugh, we have extensive experience representing New Yorkers charged with sex crimes

 - Sexual misconduct: Sexual misconduct is a Class A misdemeanor, punishable by up to a year in jail or three years of probation.

 - Rape: In New York, rape charges range from first to third degree.
 Some rape charges are based on the age of the actor and the age of the alleged victim.
 The rape charges are based on a person being incapable of consenting (because of their age, or being intoxicated by drugs or alcohol), a person not consenting, or a person being forced to comply.

 - Criminal sexual acts: Similar to rape charges, charges involving criminal sexual acts are based on the age of the alleged victim, the lack of the victim's ability to consent (because of their age, or being intoxicated by drugs or alcohol), or a person who does not consent to the acts.
 Charges involving allegations of criminal sexual acts are different than rape charges in that the conduct alleged involves oral sexual conduct or anal sexual conduct.

 - Predatory sexual assault: A person is guilty of Predatory Sexual Assault when they commit a Class B felony sex crime (rape in the first degree, criminal sexual act in the first degree, aggravated sexual abuse in the first degree, or course of sexual conduct against a child in the first degree) and threaten the use of a weapon, or cause serious injury, or have been previously convicted of certain sex crimes.